 By Jack Kohane

+At a time of profit squeezes in retail, there’s still some scratch to be had in the allergy category.
 It’s certainly a key department in Jack Halpern’s pharmacy.
 “The allergy section is very important in our business,” says the pharmacist/owner of a 1,000-sq.-ft.
 Peoples Drug Mart, located inside a busy midtown Toronto medical clinic.
 “That’s because seasonal and food allergies affect so many people, from young children to teens to seniors.
 It’s always a good starting point for pharmacists to discuss a patient’s lifestyle issues and any medication concerns.”

 Halpern takes the initiative in counselling his allergy-suffering patients.
 “They often self-treat mild to moderate allergies, asking us for guidance about which OTC antihistamines, decongestants, combination products, or nasal sprays work best.
 I believe that effective counselling must be patient specific; however, there are counselling tips that apply to all patients.”

 At times he feels like a detective.
 In trying to identify the culprit, Halpern encourages patients to keep a log regarding symptom onset, time of day, and environmental surroundings.
 “That helps narrow the list,” he nods.